OWASP/owasp-mastg/tests-beta/ios/MASVS-CODE/MASTG-TEST-0x87-1.md

 Conversely, shared libraries with the `MH_DYLIB` file type (dylibs and frameworks) are inherently position-independent and do not utilize the `MH_PIE` flag.

-This test case checks if the main executable is compiled without PIE.
+This test case checks if the main executable is compiled with PIE.

 ## Steps